This post may contain affiliate links, view our disclaimer for details.

 vegan JUST Egg french toast

-why we love this just egg french toast
+why You’ll love this JUST egg french toast

 French toast is just as easy and simple as pancakes but feels more elevated and special for some reason.
 Here are a few reasons we love this recipe and you will too!